Everybody loves winning a prize, right?

 With that in mind, let’s take a look at some contest ideas that might help inspire the next giveaway promotion your brand puts on.

-The premise of UGC contests is pretty straightforward:
+The idea of a UGC contest is pretty straightforward:

-On the surface, this isn’t exactly an unusual or unique premise – it’s been done many times by large and small companies alike.
+On the surface, this contest idea isn’t exactly an unusual or unique premise – it’s been done many times by large and small businesses alike.

 However, such contests open the door for your customers to get creative.